 2. Speed & Stability Testing

-- WireGuard / proprietary protocol performance
+- WireGuard or proprietary protocol performance

 - Connection drop frequency